 Without proper reputation management, it is easy for discussions about a company to get out of hand.
 Business reputations can be tarnished within moments without reputation management.

-How much does reputation management cost?
+How much does online reputation management cost?

 The cost of reputation management can vary widely depending on what a company needs.
 Reputation management can be anything from software that automatically monitors sites online to a full-time employee.